Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

 You’d need to bring your own entertainment, too.
 There were no smartphones or streaming services to keep you amused on long, dusty stretches of road.
-Better pack some books!
+A book or two would come in handy.

 Fun fact: Camping as a recreational activity really took off in the 1920s, thanks in part to the availability of affordable cars.